Signature Program: P.R.I.D.E.

 I - INCLUSIVE Like every Archdiocese of Baltimore Catholic School student, PRIDE students benefit from learning in a faith-filled environment.
 They work in small groups for Reading and/or Math instruction, yet are fully included in all other subject areas with their peers.

 D - DIVERSIFIED Our program includes development of study strategies and organizational skills as well as classroom accommodations based upon each child's individual needs.

 E - EDUCATION In a warm, caring environment, uniqueness is celebrated and children are encouraged to utilize their God-given gifts to reach their full potential.

 Students in the PRIDE Program benefit in three ways:

 - A Personalized Progress Plan (PPP) is developed for each PRIDE student.
 Special educators use the PPP to plan Language Arts and/or Math instruction in a small group setting.
 These groups meet during the regularly scheduled Language Arts and/r Math instructional times.

 - Each child in the program is an integral part of the general education classroom.
 Most of their day is spent with classmates in social studies, science, religion, and special area subjects.
 Students meet with success in mastering these content areas.
 Accommodations based upon their Personalized Progress Plan support achievement.

-- Supported by the total school community, PRIDE students, their parents and teachers partner to create an environment where all students meet success through ongoing parent support, professional development for all teachers, and integration of educational technology.
+- Supported by the total school community, PRIDE students, their parents, and teachers partner to create an environment where all students meet success through ongoing parent support, professional development for all teachers, and integration of educational technology.

 PRIDE Application Requirements

-- Most recent IEP (if applicable)
+- Most recent IEP or 504 plan, if applicable

 - Standardized test scores